 And while Covid-19 has hardly spelt good news for the vast majority of the world's population, it has proved beneficial to a group of Oxford-based scientists.

-Does Oxford Nanopore make a profit?
+How does Oxford Nanopore make money?

 What is the UK doing to facilitate tech IPOs?The UK wants companies like Oxford Nanopore to remain with their feet firmly planted on home soil rather than be bought out by larger companies from overseas.